Download a free trial to find out which Altium software best suits your needs

 The Net Tie is a Component Type that allows PCB Engineers and Designers flexibility when Handling a Variety of Design Challenges.
 This Paper Explores the Advantages to using Net Ties in Altium Designer to Join Multiple Nets (shorts) Into One Single Net at Very specific Locations in the PCB.

-Defining a Net Tie component is simply a matter of specifying it in the Type field of the Component Properties dialog.
+Defining a Net Tie component can just be a matter of specifying it in the Type field of the Component Properties dialog in the right software.

 Figure 1: Net Tie Component Properties Dialog

-There are two types of Net Ties, Net Tie and Net Tie (In BOM).
+When using net ties to meet pcb design requirements, there are two types of Net Ties to consider: Net Tie and Net Tie (In BOM).
 Each type is available on the pulldown options for Type in the Component Properties dialog.
 When using a Net Tie, the component schematic symbol graphic is attached to a specific type of footprint containing copper features connecting (shorting) the pads together.
 Net connectivity between the schematic symbol pins and printed circuit board PCB footprint pads is established in the customary way; however, no line item will appear for this component in the Bill Of Materials (BOM).
 Using the Net Tie (In BOM) allows materials to be called out in the BOM.
 Both types will be explored in this paper.

-The simplest form of a net tie is a two pin component associated with a two pad footprint in which the pads are connected together with copper features.
+The simplest form of a PCB layout net tie is a two pin component associated with a two pad footprint in which the pads are connected together with copper features.

-As with other schematic symbol types, the display of symbol pin designators and display names are optional, schematic wiring between pins determines net connectivity, and there is a pin-to-pad connectivity established between the schematic and printed circuit board PCB.
+As with other schematic symbol types in board layouts, the display of symbol pin designators and display names are optional, schematic wiring between pins determines net connectivity, and there is a pin-to-pad connectivity established between the schematic and printed circuit board PCB.
 The graphic for a Net Tie component is arbitrary and in some cases unnecessary.
 For instance, a two pin Net Tie component may be represented to look like a piece of wire in a schematic sheet (totally hiding its existence).

 Figure 2: Pin Net Tie Schematic Symbols.